jairajcj/viral-talking-reels-bot/README.md

 # AI Reel Maker: Viral Content Automation

 This project automates the creation of viral "talking object" reels for Instagram.
-It finds trending topics, generates AI images of expressive objects, and automates the video generation process on platforms like Google Flow (Labs).
+It finds trending topics, generates AI images of expressive objects,  the video generation process on platforms like Google Flow (Labs).

 ## Features
 - **Unique Topic Generation**: Fetches a fresh trending topic from Gemini every run.